Mayank8085/ReactProjects/JSProject/workoutInstructor/readme.md

 - **Body Part Selection**: Users can select from various body parts to receive targeted exercise suggestions.
 - **Exercise Display**: Once a body part is selected, the app displays a list of exercises accompanied by GIFs demonstrating proper form.
+- **Instruction Button**: Each exercise has an instruction button that provides detailed guidance on how to perform the exercise correctly.
 - **Responsive Design**: The application is designed to be responsive and accessible across different devices.

 ## Technologies Used